BambusControl/eco-code-analyzer/README.md

 5. Improve documentation and provide usage examples
 6. Refine the assumptions and coefficients used in the analysis
 7. Expand the tree planting contribution feature with more options and partnerships
+8. Add more research references to existing rules
+9. Implement new rule categories
+10. Improve the pattern detection engine

 ---